Azie88/ML-Classification-Customer-Churn-Prediction/README.md

 -   Deploying visualizations with PowerBI

--   Balancing the dataset with SMOTE algorithm for overfitting
+-   Balancing the dataset with SMOTE algorithm for oversampling

 -   Feature engineering and scaling